Pedestrian dies after being hit on Silas Creek Parkway

 The northbound lanes of the 3300 block of Silas Creek Pkwy were closed for about three hours during the investigation.

-This is the eighth motor vehicle fatality of 2021 in the city compared with two at the same time in 2020.
+This is the city's eighth motor-vehicle fatality of 2021 compared with two at the same time in 2020.